-The Initial Placing
+The Placing

-Each of the Placing Agents has agreed to use its reasonable endeavours to procure Placees to subscribe for the C Shares on the terms and subject to the conditions set out in the Placing Agreement and, in respect of Stone Mountain, the Placing Agent Agreement.
-Details of the Placing Agreement and Placing Agent Agreement are set out in paragraph 9 of Part X of this Prospectus.
+Each of Liberum and Sandler O'Neill has agreed to use its reasonable endeavours to procure Placees to subscribe for the Ordinary Shares on the terms and subject to the conditions set out in the Placing Agreement.
+Details of the Placing Agreement are set out in paragraph 9 of Part VII of this Prospectus.

-The terms and conditions which shall apply to any subscription for C Shares pursuant to the Initial Placing are contained in Part XII of this Prospectus.
+The terms and conditions which shall apply to any subscription for Ordinary Shares pursuant to the Placing are contained in Part VIII of this Prospectus.